Belladone-Bzz/Push_Swap/README.md

 An error message will be returned by the program if the user enters a flag that is not in the list, two identical flags, or two flags that allow an algorithm to be selected.

 If no flag has been set, the program will assume that the user does not want a benchmark, and will set the algorithm to “adaptive”.
-This adaptive algorithm flag adapts the choice of algorithm used depending on the disorder for the given list of values :
+This adaptive algorithm flag adapts the choice of algorithm used depending on the disorder.
-- Simple for a disorder between 0% and 20%
-- Medium for a disorder between 20% and 50%
-- Complex for a disorder between 50% and 100%

 #### Values :
 Regarding int values, they must therefore be entered by the user after the flags, if they are present.
 The program accepts either a single argument containing all int values separated only by spaces, or one argument per int value.

 An error message will be returned if the above condition is not met, if anything other than a numeric value, a "+" or "-" sign is entered, or if an int value appears more than once in the input list.

+This part also calculates the disorder which is a percentage between 0% and 100% that tells how far the initial stack_a is from being sorted.
+If the numbers are already in the right order, the disorder is 0.
+If they are in the worst possible order, the disorder is 100%.
+Anything in between means the stack is partly sorted, but still messy.
+To calculate it, we look at all the possible pairs of numbers in the stack.
+Each time a bigger number appears before a smaller one, that pair counts as a mistake.
+The more mistakes we have, the closer the disorder is to 100%.

 #### Output at the end of parsing :
 If no errors are detected in the user's command, all of the integer values entered by the user will be placed in a linked list and can then be processed by one of our algorithms in order to be sorted in ascending order.